 - A publicly accessible tool that assesses the risks of blending to a pipeline system given the materials in use, age of the system, and blend concentration.

 DOE's Hydrogen and Fuel Cell Technologies Office (HFTO) launched the HyBlend collaboration in 2021 and will coordinate related work through the DOE Hydrogen Program.
-R&D projects within the collaboration are primarily being conducted by the National Laboratory team—led by the National Renewable Energy Laboratory (NREL)—with the participation of more than 20 partners in industry, nonprofits, and academia.
-HFTO will collaborate with the Office of Fossil Energy and Carbon Management, the Advanced Manufacturing Office, the Building Technologies Office, and other relevant offices and agencies on RD&D topics relevant to HyBlend.
+R&D projects within the collaboration are primarily being conducted by the National Laboratory team—led by the National Renewable Energy Laboratory (NREL)—with the participation of more than 30 partners in industry, nonprofits, and academia.
+HFTO will collaborate with the Office of Fossil Energy and Carbon Management, the Industrial Efficiency and Decarbonization Office, the Building Technologies Office, and other relevant offices and agencies on RD&D topics relevant to HyBlend.

 Related R&D Activities